chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 ![](images/apim8.png)

-> 📝 Please Note, At this point we are able to interacti with our Azure Kubernetes PetStoreService via API Management using a generic Test Subscription.
+> 📝 Please Note, At this point we are able to interact with our Azure Kubernetes PetStoreService via API Management using a generic Test Subscription.
 There is much more we can do with policies, tranformations, mocks etc...
 We are just scratching the surface

 ## 3. Create and Configure a Product